KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 We are going to do this all within Sass, and as we will discuss in part 2 of the series, a language like PHP or JS can hook in to our Sass-API and use the data to modify our stylesheet for these specific `$selector->$property` relationships.
 For the sake of time, we’re going to keep this project simple and only stick to color customization.

 Therefore, we will create a color palette as a map, in order to pull _values_ from it.
-That way we can also hook into this palette _module_ through our front-end API and then allow the user to modify the original color palette.
+That way we can also hook into this palette _module_ through our frontend API and then allow the user to modify the original color palette.

 Furthermore, because we’ll be keeping track of which selectors (or if we’re getting really technical &mdash; which _sub-modules_) are using which color, we can then update their values if the user ever modifies that sub-module’s color _value_.